symbio-mitch/gps/docs/index.md

 ###### 1. Start the controller

 Note: You may find it helpful early on to edit the default ur<5/10>.launch file in the ur_gazebo package by changing the -z argument in the spawn_gazebo_model node from .1 to a larger number like 5.
-This will place the simulated UR 5 meters above the ground rather than .1 removing the potential for the robot to interact with the ground.
+This will place the simulated UR, 5 meters above the ground rather than .1 removing the potential for the robot to interact with the ground.

 Launch gazebo and spawn a UR<5/10> inside of it.